vijays-tikka-masala/was-110-guide/README.md

 The custom firmware will default to untagging the Internet VLAN for PPPoE.

-If you still wish to have the Internet Service VLAN tagged to 35, check the djgrr’s docs on Github ([link](https://github.com/djGrrr/8311-xgspon-bypass/tree/master))
+If you still wish to have the Internet Service VLAN tagged to 35, check the djGrrr’s docs on Github ([link](https://github.com/djGrrr/8311-xgspon-bypass/tree/master))

 ## No WAS-110 link to Switch with Custom Firmware and Fibre Disconnected